 And Remember: Practice is Important!

 Of course, once you get a guitar it's important to practice regularly.
 But sometimes just playing on your own can be frustrating.
-That's why one of the most popular products we sell is the Digitech Trio Band Creator, a simple and fun pedal that perfectly simulates how it's like to rehearse with a band!
-You simply play a few chords, and the Digitech Trio creates a bass and drum backing track, on top of which you can play along.
-For the beginner, it's the best way to learn how it feels like jamming with a band!
+That's why one of the most popular products we sell is the Looper Pedal.
+With a looper pedal, you can play a few chords whilst the pedal records what you're doing. you can then jam along to what you've played.
+For the beginner, it's the best way to learn how it feels like jamming with another guitarist!

 What Other Guitar Accessories Do You Need To Buy?